Healthy fitness zone mile run

 Performance Level Classifications

-The new FITNESSGRAM standards have three zones: Healthy Fitness Zone, Needs Improvement Zone, and Needs Improvement – Health Risk Zone12.
-This system gives a clearer view of fitness levels and health risks12.
-It’s expected that more young boys will reach the Healthy Fitness Zone than girls12.
+The new FITNESSGRAM standards have three zones: Healthy Fitness Zone Mile Run, Needs Improvement Zone, and Needs Improvement – Health Risk Zone.
+This system gives a clearer view of fitness levels and health risks.
+More young boys are expected to reach the Healthy Fitness Zone Mile Run than girls.

-The FITNESSGRAM mile run test assesses cardiovascular fitness and health12.
-It also highlights health risks from poor fitness, helping students and families make better choices12.
+The FITNESSGRAM mile run test assesses cardiovascular fitness and health.
+It also highlights health risks from poor fitness, helping students and families make better choices.

 Cardiovascular Benefits of Mile Run Training

 Adding mile run training to your routine boosts your heart health.
 It makes your lungs work better and increases your endurance.
-This exercise is great for your overall health13.
+This exercise is excellent for your overall health.

 Studies show running lowers heart disease and death risks.
-A 2017 study found intense training in male triathletes led to more heart scarring13.
-But, a 2008 Stanford University study showed runners lived longer than non-runners, with only 15% dying over 19 years13.
+A 2017 study found that intense training in male triathletes led to more heart scarring.
+But, a 2008 Stanford University study showed runners lived longer than non-runners, with only 15% dying over 19 years.

-Mile run training does more than just help your heart.
-It also improves how you use oxygen and boosts your fitness14.
-Even a little running, like 51 minutes a week, can lower death risks14.
+Mile run training does more than help your heart.
+It also improves how you use oxygen and boosts your fitness.
+Even a little running, like 51 minutes weekly, can lower death risks.

-Doctors like Dr. Peter McCullough and Dr. David Sabgir want more research on endurance sports13.
+Doctors like Dr. Peter McCullough and Dr. David Sabgir want more research on endurance sports.
 Knowing the heart health benefits of mile runs helps you choose better workouts.
-This way, you can improve your health14.
+This way, you can improve your health.

 Heart health